-Uplands is a term used by CEMA to refer to 20 highland and midland mountainous provinces in central and northern Viet Nam.
+&lt;sup>59 Uplands is a term used by the Committee on Ethnic Minority Affairs to refer to 20 highland and midland mountainous provinces in central and northern Viet Nam.
 There are also 114 upland districts in another 26 provinces.
 The uplands have a complicated topography, and are generally inhabited by ethnic minority groups.